top of page

 What If You Don't Need 5-Year Plan?

 As a coach, I now realize I wasn’t alone in this.
-Most of the people I work with hate that question too.
-They don’t have a neat answer, and they quietly assume that something must be wrong with them for not knowing.
-They imagine that everyone else has a detailed roadmap, a clear plan, a vision board on their bedroom wall.
+Most people I work with hate that question too.
+They don’t have a neat answer, and they quietly assume something must be wrong with them for not knowing.
+They imagine that everyone else has a detailed roadmap, a clear plan, or a vision board on their bedroom wall.
 But the truth?
 Most people don’t.
 They just don’t say it out loud.

 So what if the real problem isn’t our lack of answers, but the question itself?